Our Youth Council fuels Futures For All

 Young people are at the heart of what Futures For All do, and so our Youth Council is vital to ensuring that our charity continues to provide the very best support it can.
 Each year, a diverse group of 15-17-year-olds from across the UK join us to provide insights into the challenges facing millions of state-educated students today.

 We seek representatives from Northern Ireland, Scotland, Wales, and every corner of England.
-This year, our members are spread far and wide, from South Elmsall to St Albans – each selected based on their interest in and passion for the causes that align with our social mobility mission.
+This year, our members are spread far and wide, from Birmingham to Belfast – each selected based on their interest in and passion for the causes that align with our social mobility mission.

 Although the opportunities can vary year on year, depending on the focus of our work, interests of the group or individuals and external factors such as it being a general election year, the Youth Council can expect to get involved in several exciting ways.